 Hungover, sleep deprived, in shock or whatever.
 When you are up against it something inside your befuddled brain kicks in to overdrive and you deal with it.
 Having Googled everything I could possibly ever need to know about a stroke, I understood what the short and long-term scenarios might be, depending on the severity of the stroke.
 I did not know at that stage what part of my mother’s brain had been affected but unlike many stroke victims, my mother was, according to the Ward Sister I had spoken to at 08.00hrs, still able to voice her grievances.
 So her at least her speech was not severely impaired.

 During 2011, just before my mum had her stroke, the NHS reported that as many as 500 people a year die in the UK alone from a missed stroke.
 So what if I had soldiered on for longer, struggling to look after my mother after three GPs had failed to diagnose that she had had one?
 What if I hadn’t thrown all my toys out of my pram and demanded that she should be admitted to hospital with a Urinary Tract Infection?

 By lunchtime, I had telephoned everyone I needed to.
-I stopped the papers, cancelled my mother’s appointments, adjusted the central heating, so it wasn’t pumping out tropical heat 24/7.
+I stopped the papers, canceled my mother’s appointments, adjusted the central heating, so it wasn’t pumping out tropical heat 24/7.
 I walked the dog and arranged for someone to let him out and feed him in the evenings.
-Actually I didn’t, my mother’s next door neighbours with hearts of gold, had volunteered to do it, along with anything else they could help with.
+Actually, I didn’t, my mother’s next-door neighbours with hearts of gold, had volunteered to do it, along with anything else they could help with.
 You find out who your true friends are when the chips are down.